Yoga For Beginners: Ashtanga Yoga

 I’ve made a complete series on all 10 types of yoga.
 This is Ashtanga Yoga; others are also available!

 Patanjali writes that yoga needs to be done with dedication and discipline.
-Through daily practice and confidence, the body becomes strong, steady, and free, and the mind becomes clear and concise.
-It is by practice that we become deserving of realizing the truth.
+Through daily practice and confidence, the body become strong, steady, and free, and the mind becomes clear and concise.
+It is by practice that we are deserving of realizing the truth.

 Let’s discuss these 8 Limbs in detail: